 5. Contract Term and Termination Clauses

-Insurance contracts are generally either fee-for-service or value-based.
+Most insurance contracts are either fee-for-service or value-based.
 Value-based contracting is rising in popularity due to the perception that it drives down costs and results in better health outcomes.
 Value-based contracting has important implications for providers, as recompensation under value-based contracts is tied to health outcomes for patients.

 Insurance contracting in the healthcare industry has a long history of being contentious and difficult.
 Under the value-based model, providers that offer a unique service or exceptional quality care have an opportunity to re-engage with payors to create value-based contracts that reward them for their achievements.